INFORMATION for Timor-Leste applicants

-The Guidelines for the 2019 scholarships will remain on this webste until the 2019 succesful applicants have been decided.
+The Guidelines for the 2019 scholarships will remain on this webste for information purposes.
+NOTE that the Guidelines may be

 The Scholarships winners from Timor-Leste will travel to Melbourne in July 2019 and enrol in a study program consisting of one (1) week of General English, followed by twenty (20)

 To be considered for a scholarship, Applicants in Timor-Leste need to have a reasonable level of English proficiency already, as this is a difficult course, taught entirely in English.